Darius Washington Jr.

-Darius Myron Washington Jr. (born December 6, 1985) is an American-Macedonian professional basketball player who last played for Peja of the Kosovo Superleague.
+Darius Myron Washington Jr. (born December 6, 1985) is an American-Macedonian former professional basketball player who last played for Peja of the Kosovo Superleague.

 He is a combo guard and played college basketball with the University of Memphis.
 He has also played with the NBA's San Antonio Spurs and the NBA D-League's Austin Toros in 2007.
 He also is the subject of a Phish song called The Line.

 Amateur career

 An AAU national champion at age 10, Washington attended Edgewater High School in Orlando, Florida.
 In his senior year, he played in an ESPN High School Showcase game against future NBA player Sebastian Telfair.

 He went to University of Memphis, where he earned Conference USA Rookie of the Year and freshman All-American honors on averages of 15.4 points per game and a team-best 3.8 assists.
 With no time remaining in the championship game of the 2005 Conference-USA tournament, Washington was given three free throws to overcome a 75–73 lead by the sixth-ranked Louisville Cardinals.
 Although Washington was a 72-percent shooter, he missed two of the three foul shots, giving Louisville the win and an appearance in the NCAA tournament while Washington and the Tigers' season would continue in the NIT, where they would reach the semifinal round.

 In his sophomore season at Memphis, Washington helped lead the #1-seeded Tigers to an Elite Eight appearance in the 2006 NCAA tournament, losing to eventual runner-up UCLA.
 He was named to the All-Conference USA first team and earned an honorable mention as an All-American by the Associated Press.